Residential Use Septic Systems

 Remember, you’re in charge!
 This is your home and your land.
 It’s also a big investment.
 Typical systems can run anywhere between $12,000 and $21,000 and can sometimes exceed $30,000.
 Before investing this kind of money, you should know all of your options.

-With our free Homeowner’s Guide for Choosing a New Septic System, you’ll be better prepared to make an informed decision when choosing your new wastewater treatment system — before you settle on a design that will determine your home placement and landscaping.
+With our free Septic System Buyer’s Guide, you’ll be better prepared to make an informed decision when choosing your new wastewater treatment system — before you settle on a design that will determine your home placement and landscaping.

 You’ll discover five things that every homeowner must know before installing a new wastewater or septic system, whether you’re building a new home or replacing an old system.

 - ANALYSIS.
 In most states, a professional soils report is needed before you begin.

 - RESEARCH.
 Know your options by understanding the types of septic systems and their costs.

 - PLAN.
 The amount of space you have available for a septic system will determine landscaping considerations.

 - SAFETY.
 Understand safety concerns and how you can keep your family, pets, wildlife, and neighbors safe.

 - APPROVAL.
 Get a septic system inspected or permitted before you buy a house or property to build upon.